Culinary Arts and Hospitality

 HOS 150 Topics in Hospitality (.5-3)(.5,.5)

 A multi-disciplined course designed to give students the opportunity to further develop knowledge, skills and abilities in Culinary Arts, Pastry Arts or Hospitality.
 This course is repeatable 3 times.
-(1.2) Proficiency Credit: Pass/No Credit: Available.
+(1.2) Proficiency Credit: Not Available Pass/No Credit: Available.

 In-District Tuition/Fees: $67.5 (effective 2024/25 academic year)